mozilla/Overscripted-Data-Analysis-Challenge/analyses/2019_03_aliamcami_greatest_values_are_json/README.md

 ##
 The top 46745 gratest value_len are valid JSONs, that is 9.35% of the filtered sample (value_len > mean) and 0,41% of the original 10% sample.

+---

+# Future questions

+## About JSONs:
+- **The JSON values are always from the same location or related domains?**
+- **Are there a set of location domains that always produces a JSON?**
+- Does the JSON values follow a structure pattern?
+What pattern?
+- What data does the JSON hold?
+Is there any pattern on content?
+- Do they have nested JSON?
+Css?
+Html?
+Javascript?
+Recursive study on JSON properties.

+- Is a JSON's structure for a single script_url domain always the same?
+- Is every JSON with the same structure produced by the same script_url domain?

+## General
+I'm think some things here maybe a crawler investigation or just wiki reading, since someone may have already described and explained.
+I just need to find, read and understand it.

+- Are there other valid data types like html, css... in the values column or just JSON?
+- Where does the value comes from?
+What is it used for?

+## Smal: value_len < mean
+- What are the small values?
+- Does the smaller values have any pattern?
+- What the majority data type?

+## Medium: mean < value_len < (mean + std)
+- How many rows are there in the intersection of *“no JSON”* and *“everything is JSON”* ?
+- What are they?
+Are they from a specific script_url domain?
+Or realated domains?

+## Big: value_len > (mean + std)
+- What are the big non-JSON values?

+## Security and data sharing:
+- Do the value columns have any javascript? nested javascript?
+- Do the javascripts in the dataset contain known malicious behaviors?
+- Can they collect data that threatens user's privacy?

+## Statistical knowledge / coincidence:
+The **mean** of the original 10% sample is pretty similar to the **std** of the sample taken after filtering for values above the mean
+- why?
+- Is it a coincidence?
+- Is it always like this?
+- Is it a statistical pattern?